Documentation

 MPP (Machine Payments Protocol)

-An open protocol for paying for API requests inline.
+An open protocol for paying for API requests inline via Tempo USDC, Stripe, or Lightning.
 Your first request gets a 402 challenge; your client pays and retries.
-No API keys or accounts needed on the buyer side.

 Key pool